-US expats may need to pay estimated taxes during the year if they have income that is not subject to US withholding.
+If you are an investor, self-employed, or earn more than the FEIE, there may be requirements to pay estimated tax for US citizens living abroad.
 This depends on what they do for a living and the types of income they receive.

 You may need to pay estimated taxes if you are a US expat and one of the following situations describes you: